-This article is about tournament fishing and how to improve your own results.
+This article is about tournament fishing and how to improve your results.

-One of my favorite sayings is (and I truly believe it) is, The harder I seem to work, the luckier I seem to be."
-One of the things that keep a lot of people fishing tournaments is that no matter their level of skill or experience, they always have a chance to win.
+One of my favorite sayings (and I truly believe it) is, The harder I seem to work, the luckier I seem to be."
+One thing that keeps a lot of people fishing tournaments is that no matter their skill level or experience, they always have a chance to win.

-There are people who, on their very best day and be at his worst, couldn't beat Tiger Woods.
-But in fishing, on your best day you can beat anyone from the hottest pro to the highest money winner.
-Tournament fishing is the one sport anyone participating has a chance to win at.
+Some people couldn't beat Tiger Woods on their very best day, and he was at his worst.
+But in fishing, on your best day, you can beat anyone from the hottest pro to the highest-money winner.
+Tournament fishing is the one sport anyone participating has a chance to win.

-I know sometimes I catch some flack when I don't do very well in some of the local tournaments that I fish.
+I know sometimes I catch some flack when I don't do very well in some local tournaments where I fish.
 I'll be the first to admit that it's not hard to beat me, but you're not going to beat me because I didn't do everything I could to win.
 You must always have a positive attitude - at all times.
-It's not always easy to be that way and we all struggle to keep the right frame of mind.
+It's not always easy to be that way, and we all struggle to keep the right frame of mind.
 An example of this situation recently occurred for me in a Pro/Am on Wheeler Lake in Alabama.

 Wheeler Lake is a lake I have never fished before.
-I really don't have much experience with this type of big-river lake.
-At 68,000 acres, the lake is really just a big river and it fishes very differently from most Texas lakes.
+I only have a little experience with this type of big-river lake.
+At 68,000 acres, the lake is just a big river and fishes very differently from most Texas lakes.

-I went there and pre-fished for three days before the cut-off period of the Top 150.
-During my pre-fishing I only caught three keepers and on a lake like Wheeler that's a 12- inch bass.
-But I wasn't worried about that because in the early spring I wouldn't expect bass to stay in one spot for two weeks anyway.
+I went there and pre-fished for three days before the cut-off period for the Top 150.
+During my pre-fishing, I only caught three keepers, and on a lake like Wheeler, that's a 12- inch bass.
+But I wasn't worried about that because I wouldn't expect bass to stay in one spot for two weeks anyway in the early spring.

-When you're fishing a new lake you should just try to learn all you can about the lake.
-I got to Wheeler a day before practice started and with two other pros, rented a plane to fly over the lake and take a look at it from the bird's eye view.
-I feel that this part of preparation is one of the least used, but really helps to give you a better perspective of the body of water you're fishing.
+When fishing a new lake, you should try to learn all you can about the lake.
+I got to Wheeler a day before practice started and, with two other pros, rented a plane to fly over the lake and look at it from the bird's eye view.
+This part of preparation is one of the least used but helps to give you a better perspective of the body of water you're fishing.

 What we discovered from our fly-over was that the lake was very muddy for the most part.
-However, we did see some creeks and arms of the lake that were clear.
+However, we did see clear creeks and arms of the lake.

-On the first practice day I fished the lower arm of the lake and a couple of the creeks that had the clearest water.
-For me, that was the confidence factor because the water ranged in temperature from 48 to 53 degrees.
-The fishing was slow and I only had four bites all day, and I practiced from daylight to dark.
+On the first practice day, I fished the lower arm of the lake and a couple of the creeks with the clearest water.
+That was the confidence factor for me because the water ranged in temperature from 48 to 53 degrees.
+The fishing was slow, and I only had four bites all day, and I practiced from daylight to dark.

-The second day of practice the air temperature ranged from 26 to 42 degrees, with winds of 20 to 30 mph.
-I went far upriver all the way to Gunterville's dam, which was a run of over 50 miles.
+On the second day of practice, the air temperature ranged from 26 to 42 degrees, with winds of 20 to 30 mph.
+I went far upriver to Guntersville's dam, which was a run of over 50 miles.
 I only had one bite all day.
 And I missed it.
-The last day dawned with an air temperature of 22 degrees, but with light winds.
+The last day dawned with an air temperature of 22 degrees but with light winds.
 I only caught four bass all day, some on the main lake on spinnerbaits and a couple in a particular clean, big creek.
-I went to this creek during the two hours of my practice that the water was 55 degrees, with lots of shad activity, and though I only set the hook on two bass I had about six bites in the last 30 minutes or so.
+I went to this creek during the two hours of my practice.
+The water was 55 degrees, with lots of shad activity.
+Though I only set the hook on two bass, I had about six bites in the last 30 minutes.
 This was where I started fishing for the tournament.
-It was a rock ledge in six to 10 feet of water and I caught a limit in less than two hours.
+It was a rock ledge in six to 10 feet of water, and I caught a limit in less than two hours.
 My amateur partner also caught a limit.

-To make a long story short, I caught a limit each day from this spot and so did my partners.
-In fact, in three days of fishing we caught 47 keepers from that one spot.
-It would have been very easy for me to have gotten discouraged during practice and gone in early.
-But then I would not have found that school of bass holding in that one spot.
+To make a long story short, I caught a limit each day from this spot, and so did my partners.
+In fact, in three days of fishing, we caught 47 keepers from that one spot.
+It would have been easy for me to get discouraged during practice and go in early.
+But then, I would not have found that school of bass holding in that one spot.

-So in your next tournament forget about finding secret lures, secret spots or getting lucky.
+So in your next tournament, forget about finding secret lures, spots, or getting lucky.
 The most important thing to show up at the ramp with is a positive attitude.